 How much of that LLC do you own, and why does it matter?
-In other words, how do you determine the ownership percentage interest in an LLC?
+How do you determine the ownership percentage interest in an LLC?

 Why does LLC Ownership Percentage matter?